TommasoBarbiero9/Notes/README.md

 # Notes
-We re-make the notes app in CoreData
+We re-made the notes app using the CoreData framework.

 -Tommaso Barbiero & Francesco Panariello